Boria138/Theom/README.md

 ## Documentation

-You can read the basic theom documentaiton that covers on how we can use it at: [theom - axos docs](https://www.axos-project.com/docs/guides/theom/)
+You can read the theom documentaiton that covers on how we can use/configure theom at: [theom - axos docs](https://www.axos-project.com/docs/guides/theom/)

-You can read the full documentation which covers on how to use it, how it works and how we can customise it, at our [GitHub wiki](https://github.com/AxOS-project/Theom/wiki/)

 ## Dependencies